yzhong52/SourceTreeX/README.md

 # SourceTree Custom Actions

-This [GitHub repo](https://github.com/yzhong52/SourceTreeX) contains a list of useful SourceTree custom actions.
+This repo contains a list of useful SourceTree custom actions.
 Building with existing git command, it extends the SourceTree functionalities.
-For example, you can **delete merged branches** to quickly keep the remote clean; and you can **undo the last commit** if you made a mistake.
+For example, you can **delete merged branches** to quickly keep the remote clean;
+and you can **undo the last commit** if you made a mistake.

+## Usage

 To use the custom actions here, simply checkout the repo on your machine.
 In SourceTree, open Preferences by <kbd>⌘</kbd> + <kbd>,</kbd> and then click on the "Custom Actions" tab: